Optimizing The Getup - Part 5: The Leg Sweep

 Optimizing The Getup: Learning and Training The Leg Sweep

 There are a few different ways you can perform the leg sweep.
-I’ve played around with each but ultimately it will depend on your current abilities and goals to decide which method is best for you.
+We’ve played around with each but ultimately it will depend on your current abilities and goals to decide which method is best for you.

 With this method, you drive your hips up to the ceiling literally forming a bridge before sweeping your leg back into the three-point stance.